xunhuang/notes/content/posts/llama-cpp-basic.md

 ## Getting to "Hello World"

 The world of LLM is a wild.
-Getting a prompt from OpenAI or trying demos on HuggingFace is easy but I need to run things on my own, following the playbook of *Replicate*, *modify*, *innovate*, first on my own hardware, then on google colab, and eventually on my own AWS/Google Cloud instance.
+Getting a prompt from OpenAI or trying demos on HuggingFace is easy but I need to run things on my own, following the playbook of *Replicate*, *Improve*, *Innovate*, first on my own hardware, then on google colab, and eventually on my own AWS/Google Cloud instance.
 After the basics, I proceed to think about devops and mlops.
+Here is a good article for [Why bother learning how to self-host?](http://marble.onl/posts/why_host_your_own_llm.html)

 The ML terminology in the eyes of non-ML person